slipstream

 Is it production-ready?+

-It is the runner I ship with.
-88 tests across 11 files: dashboard event validity, the concurrency-safe append-only writer under 25 parallel writers, a real SSE server end to end, idempotent start, replay, the real MCP server spawned over stdio for tools/list and a sp_symbol call, the PreCompact digest builds and reloads, signal-ranked recall returns only the relevant subset within budget, the statusline string is pinned, and doctor runs against both the real tree and a deliberately broken one.
+v1.0.0 shipped 6 June 2026, so yes by my own standard.
+321 tests across 47 files: dashboard event validity, the concurrency-safe append-only writer under 25 parallel writers, a real SSE server end to end, idempotent start, the React dashboard typed client over the JSON API, the cross-tab agent bus, the code dependency graph and force layout, the cold-start knowledge feed, the dollar-cost-of-tokens-saved math, the reproducible benchmark, the PreCompact digest builds and reloads, signal-ranked recall returns only the relevant subset within budget, the statusline string is pinned, and doctor (memory and install) runs against both the real tree and a deliberately broken one.
+CI green.

 Ready to ship a sane long session?